0-wHiTeHand-0/DX-trailingSL/README.md

 ## Step 2:

-Run Trail with the `-i` parameter to list your Darwinex accounts:
+[Download the binary](https://github.com/0-wHiTeHand-0/DX-trailingSL/releases) and run Trail with the `-i` parameter to list your Darwinex accounts:
 ```
 ./trial -i -f config.json
 ```